bxrxkk/WinProcess-Explorer/README.md

 ## Usage

 Requires Windows + a process ID you have permission to inspect.
 Some processes will require running elevated due to Windows access control on protected processes.

+## Disclaimer

+Built for educational and legitimate diagnostic purposes (security research, debugging, systems programming).
+You are responsible for ensuring you have authorization to inspect any process you target with this tool.